 - VC 21963 through §21965, which focus on special circumstances to take when there is a blind pedestrian.

-There are also several state laws in California that allow cities and municipalities to create their own rules.1
+Several state laws in California allow cities and municipalities to create their own rules.1

 1.1.
 VC 467: Who is considered to be a pedestrian?